CYBERNAGE-99Z/Fruit-Freshness-Classifier-/README.md

 <img src="images/fruits.png" alt="Sample Fruits" width="600"/>

-The goal was to achieve an accuracy of **at least 92%** on the validation set in order to pass the assignment and receive the certificate — and I’m proud to share that the final model achieved:
+The goal was to develop a highly accurate image classification model, aiming for at least 92% validation accuracy — and I'm excited to share that the final model achieved:

 > ✅ **Validation Accuracy**: `93.31%`
 > ✅ **Validation Loss**: `2.7867`